TearTyr/RE-JEMS/README.md

 The RE:JEMS-Alter add-on employs a multi-stage pipeline for keyframe simplification:

 1. **Outlier Detection (Optional):** If enabled, the add-on detects and removes outlier keyframes using a median-based approach.
+This is useful for cleaning up noisy **motion capture** data.
 2. **Visvalingam-Whyatt Simplification (Optional):** If a VW Tolerance is specified, the Visvalingam-Whyatt algorithm reduces the number of keyframes based on their contribution to the overall shape of the animation curve.
 3. **Bezier Curve Fitting:**